Altinum: Archaeological and remote sensing studies

-In the 5th century BCE this sanctuary was a large outdoors space enclosed by a rectangular portico which had two symmetric cells at the centre of its short sides.
+In the 5th century BCE, this sanctuary was a large outdoor space enclosed by a rectangular portico which had two symmetric cells at the centre of its short sides.
 Two large ash altars were found inside the courtyard and in parallel with the cells.
 The deposit pits with the sacrificial remains and the votive objects were found outside this area.
 The remains of many horses were found in a pit at the edge of the sanctuary.
-The sacred area progressively grew until Romanisation (2nd-1st century BCE).
+The sacred area progressively grew until Romanisation (2nd–1st century BCE).
 This denotes an increase in the number of pilgrims as the town's trade in the Adriatic Sea increased.
-In the second half of the 1st century BCE the sanctuary came to be devoted to the Roman god Jupiter and assumed the look of a sacred wood.
+In the second half of the 1st century BCE, the sanctuary came to be devoted to the Roman god Jupiter and assumed the look of a sacred wood.

-Stratigraphy related to the late Bronze Age and the transition to the Iron Age was found to the south-east of the town in the late 1990s and further out to the north-east, close to the River Sile, in 2005.
-In 2002 tombs datable to the late 6th- early 5th century BCE were found at the eastern edge of the town and to its north, by the River Zero.
+Stratigraphy related to the late Bronze Age and the transition to the Iron Age was found to the southeast of the town in the late 1990s and further out to the north-east, close to the River Sile, in 2005.
+In 2002, tombs datable to the late 6th–early 5th century BCE were found at the eastern edge of the town and to its north, by the River Zero.
 They were related to a cemetery investigated in the late 1970s.
-The pre-Roman cemetery area to the north of Altinum covered the whole of the northern strip which was later crossed by the northern tract of the Via Annia and the Roman period cemetery.
+The pre-Roman cemetery area to the north of Altinum covered the whole of the northern strip, which was later crossed by the northern tract of the Via Annia and the Roman period cemetery.
 It stretched to the left bank of the River Zero.
 This arrangement of cemetery areas at the edge of a town and separated by watercourses was typical of other pre-Roman Veneti towns, such as Este and Padua.
 It can be surmised that watercourses had a particular role in funerary ceremonies and represented a route from the town of the living to that of the dead and a transition to the afterlife.